michaelpokrincha/Machine_Learning_Internship/README.md

 # Machine_Learning_Internship
-Using different machine learning modules on Kaggle dataset trying to predict stocks to buy over a year.
+Using different machine learning modules on Kaggle dataset trying to predict stocks to buy at the begining of a year.

-make sure to use the 2017 financial indicators data set ("2017_Financial_data.csv") from the kaggle link in the commented out section of the code.
+Make sure to use the 2017 financial indicators data set ("2017_Financial_data.csv") from the kaggle link in the commented out section of the code.